Modelyze/morap/applications/README.md

-# Applications of the Modular Arm on an PIC32
+# Applications using a PIC32 microcontroller

 Some example applications using the PIC32 API.
 These applications are implemented and tested on the ChipKIT UNO32 development board.